course-details-portlet

 Learning methods and activities

 Lectures, workshops, and library course.
-Lectures will normally be given in Norwegian but can also be given in English.
+Lectures will normally be given in Norwegian but parts can also be given in English.

 Compulsory assignments